Graduate and Undergraduate Students

 2017 Distinguished Career Designers & Adjudicators

-A panel of four acclaimed designers will give keynote presentations and provide feedback on entries to the Design Competition.
+Thank you to our panel of four acclaimed designers who gave keynote presentations and provided feedback on entries to the 2017 Design Competition.

 Beowulf Boritt, Set Designer